cyring/CoreFreq/README.md

 ```
 insmod corefreqk.ko SleepInterval=value
 ```
-  where <value> is supplied in milliseconds between a minimum of 100 ms and a maximum of 4500 ms. 1000 ms is the default value.
+  where `<value>` is supplied in milliseconds between a minimum of 100 ms and a maximum of 4500 ms. 1000 ms is the default value.

 * Q: The base clock reports a wrong frequency value ?
   A: CoreFreq uses various algorithms to estimate the base clock.
-     1- The delta of two TimeStampCounter reads in the interval of 1000 ms
+     1- The delta of two TimeStamp counters during a defined interval
      2- The value provided in the Processor brand string divided by the maximum ratio (without Turbo)
      3- A static value advertised by the manufacturer specs.
      4- The MSR_FSB_FREQ bits provided with the Core, Core2 and Atom architectures.